 - correlation between the course at Oxford and the curriculum at the home institution

-Applicants should be of similar academic standard to full degree students.
-As a guide, successful students will typically have GPA of at least 3.7 on a 4.0 scale (for North American students), or a level of achievement at university equivalent to a 2:1 UK degree classification (for students whose university courses are graded differently).
-There is no minimum qualification, however, since each application will be considered according to all the information available and in comparison with other applications.
+Applicants should be of similar academic standard to full-degree students.
+As a guide, successful students will usually have GPA of at least 3.7 on a 4.0 scale (for North American students), or a level of achievement at university equivalent to a strong 2:1 UK degree classification (for students whose university courses are graded differently).
+Each application will be considered according to all the information available and in comparison with other applications.
 Extra-curricular activities are not taken into account.

-The academic year at Oxford consists of three eight-week terms: early October to early December (Michaelmas Term); mid-January to mid-March (Hilary Term); mid-April to mid-June (Trinity term).
+The academic year at Oxford consists of three eight-week terms: early October to early December (Michaelmas term); mid-January to mid-March (Hilary term); and mid-April to mid-June (Trinity term).
 Visiting students attending for less than a full academic year are often expected to attend an additional period of academic induction before the start of their first term.

-Oxford does not award a degree or any other qualification for a period of study as a Visiting Student, but colleges are willing to provide a record of achievement, for example for credit purposes at the home university.
+Oxford does not award a degree or any other qualification for a period of study as a Visiting Student, but colleges are willing to provide a record of study undertaken, for example for credit purposes at the home university.
 If necessary (e.g. for an employer) the University would be able to confirm that you were listed on the register as a Visiting Student.

-The University tuition fees for Visiting Students are the same regardless of nationality or residence.
+The University tuition fees for Visiting Students are the same, regardless of nationality or residence.
 The amount payable is dependent on subject and period of study.
 University tuition fees for Visiting Students.